-Stage 7 pertains to: All projects that entail archaeological studies and excavations
+Stage 7 pertains to: All projects that entail archaeological studies and excavationsStage 7 produced by: An Archaeological ConsultantStage 7 reviewed by: Alexandria Archaeology

 The Final Report is a comprehensive descriptive and interpretive account of the documentary and archaeological findings.
 The Public Summary is a brief synopsis of the project that is intended for public distribution.